 A commentary on developments relating to the law, religious freedom and religious discrimination from 2008 to 2015 by barrister and author, Neil Addison.
 This blog is no longer being updated.

-The full title of the updated version of this research guide, published August 2013 on the GlobaLex web site, is Religious Legal Systems in Comparative Law: A Guide to Introductory Research.
+The full title of the updated version of this research guide, published April 2017 on the GlobaLex web site, is Religious Legal Systems in Comparative Law: A Guide to Introductory Research.
 It covers internet resources, books and articles.
-The author is Marylin Johnson Raisch, Associate Law Librarian for International and Foreign Law at the John Wolff International and Comparative Law Library of the Georgetown Law Center.
-An earlier version published February 2006 is also available.
+The author is Marylin Johnson Raisch, Associate Director for Research and Collection Development at the Georgetown Law Center.

 A fully searchable collection of treaties, legislation, judicial decisions and other documents relating to religion and law from jurisdictions worldwide is provided by this site, which is maintained by the Religion and Law Consortium, a group of academic institutions in the US and Europe, and hosted by the International Center for Law and Religion Studies at Brigham Young University.